 Well, now you can actually empower your support and admin staff and not just annoy your customers with manual coupon codes.
 Sending people a coupon deal URL without having to explain to customers how to activate the deal is the ultimate way for a support person to help a customer.

-Sometimes it helps to visualise exactly the situation your support or admin person might be in.
+Sometimes it helps to visualize exactly the situation your support or admin person might be in.

 Quite often they need to do these things on the fly because they’re sitting there chatting to a customer live on a live chat.
 Being able to give a customer a clickable coupon link via live chat support, or for that matter via an email support ticket, can make things a lot simpler for the customers and the agent dealing with them.